 For example, Alphabet offers corporate car-sharing scheme Alphacity, while Hertz and Europcar have launched their own pool car or corporate car club schemes.

-“Car club and pool fleet vehicles represent efficient and sustainable alternatives [to the grey fleet],” says David Rowland, general manager for Hertz UK.
+“Car club and pool fleet vehicles represent efficient and sustainable alternatives ,” says David Rowland, general manager for Hertz UK.